 Enter manufacturing and sales costs, as well as the gross profit from sales.
-Check the applicable box to indicate the inventory appraisal method at the beginning and end of the year (Cost or, cost or market value, whichever is less).
+Choose the applicable box to indicate the inventory 2017

 Itemize in Part V of the return the other direct costs reported on line 5.
 The flexible depreciation of assets used in manufacture will be included as other direct costs in Part I, line 5 and Part V, line 15.
 The flexible depreciation of assets other than the ones used in manufacture must be entered in Part VI, line 25.